Sudan military to reinstate PM Hamdok after deal - Umma Party head | Politics

 Sudan's military plans to reinstate Prime Minister Abdalla Hamdok and release all political detainees under a deal to end weeks of deadly unrest, the head of one of the country's main political parties told Reuters on Sunday.
 A source close to Hamdok said he had agreed to the deal to stop the bloodshed but the civilian coalition that shared power with the military previously said it opposed any talks with the "putschists" and called for protests to continue on Sunday.

+Sudan's military has lifted restrictions on Hamdok's movement and removed the security forces that were stationed outside his home on Sunday, his office told Reuters.
 Hamdok was placed under house arrest when the military seized power on Oct.
 25, derailing a transition towards democracy agreed after the overthrow of Omar al-Bashir in 2019 that ended his three decades of autocratic rule.
-The military dissolved Hamdok's cabinet and detained a number of civilians who held top positions under the power-sharing deal agreed with the military after Bashir was ousted.

 Sudan's Sovereign Council will hold an urgent meeting on Sunday before announcing the agreement, a source with knowledge of the talks said.
 The media adviser of military leader Abdel Fattah al-Burhan could not immediately be reached for comment.